pakerfeldt/remotestick-server/README.md

 Starting remotestick-server is as simple as:
     remotestick-server

-By default, no API key will be used (making it possible for anyone to query your tellstick) and the RESTful services will listen for connections on your-hostname:8052.
+By default, no authentication will be used (making it possible for anyone to query your tellstick) and the RESTful services will listen for connections on your-hostname:8080.
+Only Basic Authentication (HTTP) currently supported.
 Overriding default values is done by:
-    remotestick-server -a MySecretKey -h 192.168.1.50 -p 9055
+    remotestick-server -a username:password -h 192.168.1.50 -p 9055